gcy346447065/reliable_sync/README.md

 # reliable_sync
-for code and design docs
-test by lxd
+for code and design docs test by lxd

-add test by gcy, test 5
+test by gcy